sciZer0/7/v/README.md

 * about 90% of the Ethereum hashrate is controlled by 16 miner pools.
 </i></p>

-As we can see, current true-decentralization isn't the one of the highly high level but at the same time is highly expensive.
+As we can see, current true-decentralization isn't the one of the extremely-high level but at the same time is extremely expensive.

-The whole thing is that we can reach true-decentralization of the highly high level and for the highly low costs simultaneously.
+The whole thing is that we can reach true-decentralization of the extremely-high level and for the extremely-low costs simultaneously.

-## New Approach to Consensus or Highly Efficient True-Decentralization
+## New Approach to Consensus or Extremely Efficient True-Decentralization

 This new approach allows us to reach consensus highly efficiently.